rhughes490/rhughes490/README.md

 I'm learning Ruby, JavaScript and Java.

-Contact me on https://www.linkedin.com/in/ronan-hughes/, feel free to send me a conneciton request.
+Contact me on https://www.linkedin.com/in/ronan-hughes/, feel free to send me a connection request.